processmining-in-logistics/psm/README.md

-# Integrated Performance Spectrum Miner and PQR-system
+# Multi-Dimensional Performance Analysis and Monitoring Using Integrated Performance Spectra

 The page is under constraction!

 ## Links

+* The source code and documentation are available [here](https://github.com/processmining-in-logistics/psm/tree/pqr).
+* This documentation as a pdf file is available [here](https://github.com/processmining-in-logistics/psm/tree/pqr).
-*Click the figure below to watch the demo*
+* Click the figure below to watch the demo

 [![Multi Dimensional Performance Analysis and Monitoring Using Integrated Performance Spectra](/docs/figures/components_screenshot.png)](https://youtu.be/NI6to1pstKM)

-The source code and documentation are available [here](https://github.com/processmining-in-logistics/psm/tree/pqr).
-This documentation as a pdf file is available [here](https://github.com/processmining-in-logistics/psm/tree/pqr).

 ## Overview